decretist/Dissertation/Chapter1/chapter1.md

     light of *Lombarda* glosses in early *Decretum* manuscripts.

 [^47]: Connect the tradition of research into Gratian's formal
-    sources to Kuttner's "Acta and Agenda".
+    sources to Kuttner's "Acta and Agenda."

 [^48]: See [@de_jong_penitential_2009].